ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-out.md

 - change the length of the packet
 - different combinations of all of the above

 Take note of how LQI changes with these changes.
-Do packet loss occur in any of these configurations?
+Does packet loss occur in any of these configurations?

 > NOTE if you decide to send many packets in a single program then you should use the `Timer` API to insert a delay of at least five milliseconds between the transmissions.
 This is required because the Dongle will use the radio medium right after it receives a packet.
 Not including the delay will result in the Dongle missing packets